isabella232/bas-style-kit/README.md

 pip install ansible
 ```

-For *Thread #1* enter these commands:
+For *Thread #1* rename to *Build and Test* with these commands:

 ```shell
 ansible-playbook -i provisioning/local provisioning/site-test-ci.yml --connection=local
 ```

-[1] Note: This service should already exist and is out of the scope of this project.
-See the [BAS CDN Project](https://stash.ceh.ac.uk/projects/WSF/repos/bas-cdn/browse) for more information.

 In the settings for this project set the *Branches* settings to:

 * Build new branches: `Never`

 Copy the build badge for the *develop* branch to this README.

+If the project and branch already exists, check the settings above are correct.

 #### Continuous Deployment